 Effective January 1, 2008, the Enterprise Income Tax Law (the "EIT Law") in China unifies the enterprise income tax rate for the entities incorporated in China at 25% and grants preferential tax treatment to High and New Technology Enterprises ("HNTEs") and Software Enterprises.
 Under these preferential tax treatments, HNTEs are entitled to an income tax rate of 15%.
-In December 2016, Dasheng Online obtained the HNTEs certification and was subject to tax rate of 25% for the years ended December 31, 2015 and 2016, and preferential tax rate of 15% for the years ended December 31, 2017, 2018 and 2019, respectively.
-The Company's consolidated VIEs operated in PRC were subject to tax statutory rate of 25% for the years ended December 31, 2017, 2018 and 2019.
+In December 2016, Dasheng Online obtained the HNTEs certification and renewed the certification in December 2019.
+Dasheng Online was subject to preferential tax rate of 15% for the years ended December 31, 2018, 2019 and 2020.
+The Company's consolidated VIEs operated in PRC were subject to tax statutory rate of 25% for the years ended December 31, 2018, 2019 and 2020.